 The combined pill is often prescribed to help treat acne, ease the symptoms of PMS and to make your periods lighter and less painful.

-You can delay your period by running two packs of Femodette back to back instead of taking the usual seven day break.
+You can delay your period by running two packs of Femodette back to back instead of taking the usual seven-day break.
 This will allow you to skip your period until you reach the end of the next pack.

 Taking Femodette won't stop your periods unless you intentionally run two packs back to back in order to skip your period.

 If you are healthy and have no underlying issues with your blood pressure then this is unlikely to be an issue.
 Women with existing high blood pressure may find that Femodette exacerbates this.
 This is something your doctor will discuss with you before prescribing the pill to determine if it is suitable.
-If you are a smoker over the age of 35 then you are particularly at risk.
+If you are a smoker over the age of 35 then you are at particularly high risk.